October 30, 2019

 The first book in the series, Bunnicula: A Rabbit-Tale of Mystery, was published by Atheneum Books in 1979; several months after the passing of Deborah.
 James continued writing the series for six more entries, during which time he introduced two spin-off titles: Tales from the House of Bunnicula, which were told from the perspective of the Monroe’s second dog, Howie, introduced in the main series, and Bunnicula and Friends: Ready to Read, a series of picture books targeted for younger readers.
 The last Bunnicula book was published in 2007.

 |The VHS cover to the Ruby-Spears version.|

 There have been two animated adaptations of the franchise.
-The first came in 1982, courtesy of Ruby-Spears Productions, as an installment of the ABC Weekend Special.
+The first came in 1982, courtesy of Ruby-Spears Productions, as an installment of ABC Weekend Specials.
 The second was a full-fledged television series by Warner Bros.
 Animation.
 Although both were different in their presentations, the one thing they had in common was that they decided to fully embrace Bunnicula’s vampiric nature and make it front and center.
 However, the show strayed even farther from the original books than the special.

 |Promo image featuring Mina, Bunnicula, Harold and Chester.|